awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-using-route-53-to-point-a-domain-to-an-instance.md

 ## Pointing a domain to a Lightsail instance using Route 53<a name="pointing-a-domain-to-a-lightsail-instance-using-route-53"></a>

+Complete the following steps to configure the two most common DNS records, address and canonical name, in Route 53 to point your domain to a Lightsail instance\.

+**Note**
-The following steps provide guidance about to configure the two most common DNS records, address and canonical name, in Route 53\.
-However, the steps are similar for other record types\.
-For additional information, see [Creating Records by Using the Amazon Route 53 Console](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-creating.html) in the Route 53 documentation\.
+This procedure is also documented in the Route 53 Developer Guide\.
+For more information, see [Creating Records by Using the Amazon Route 53 Console](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-creating.html) in the Route 53 documentation\.

-**To point a domain to a Lightsail instance using Route 53**

 1. Sign in to the [Route 53 console](https://console.aws.amazon.com/route53)\.